-Freddie Mac was chartered by Congress in 1970 under the Federal Home Loan Mortgage Corporation Act (the "Freddie Mac Act") with a public mission to stabilize the nation's residential mortgage markets and expand opportunities for homeownership and affordable rental housing.

-Our public mission is to provide liquidity, stability and affordability to the U.S. housing market.
-We fulfill our mission by purchasing, securitizing, and providing our credit guarantee for residential mortgages and by investing in mortgages and mortgage-related securities.
-We do not originate mortgage loans or lend money directly to consumers.
+Freddie Mac was chartered by Congress in 1970 under the Federal Home Loan Mortgage Corporation Act (the "Freddie Mac Act").
+Our mission is to provide liquidity, stability and affordability to the U.S. housing market.
+We do this primarily by purchasing single-family and multifamily residential mortgages originated by lenders.
+In most instances, we package these mortgages into guaranteed mortgage-related securities, which are sold in the global capital markets, and transfer interest rate and liquidity risks to third-party investors.
+In addition, we transfer mortgage credit risk exposure to third-party investors through our credit risk transfer programs, which include securities- and insurance-based offerings.
+We also invest in mortgages and mortgage-related securities.
+We do not originate mortgage loans or lend money directly to mortgage borrowers.